cjiang18/stochastic-delay-differential-equation/README.tex.md

 where $\alpha$ and $\beta$ are parameters of the deterministic delay logistic equation, and $X_\tau(t)=X(t-\tau)$.

-We were also ask to simulate the system when a pullback in time is set, in order to find pullback attractors.
+We were also askd to simulate the system when a pullback in time is set, in order to find pullback attractors.

 I am going to explain some of the algorithms I used in the scripts.